amir7d0/responder/README.md

 # responder
-Python-based DNS, ICMP, and ARP responder
+A Python-based DNS, ICMP, and ARP responder

 The full version of Headers.py was written in [packet-analyzer](https://github.com/amir7d0/packet-analyzer).
 ### Features